 - Monitor color: Pale yellow urine signals proper hydration; dark yellow means drink more.

 Staying hydrated improves your physical and mental health.
-Small steps, like always having a water bottle, help you stay on track.
+Try this: “Always having a water bottle is a small step that keeps you on track.”
 Make hydration a priority for your health.

 Shopping Smart: Making Healthy Choices in Grocery Stores